1. When can I apply for Summer Honors 2019?

 4. What does a typical day at the Summer Honors Program include?

-Students are required to attend each class session as well as mandatory floor meetings and evening events.
+Students are required to attend all class sessions as well as mandatory seminar meetings and evening events.
 While there is free time in the afternoon, the majority of the day is highly structured.
 Please note that even during free time students may have to complete homework assignments or study for their seminars.
-Below is listed a tentative itinerary.
+A tentative daily itinerary is listed below.
 There will be fluctuations dependent on the individual seminar and nightly entertainment.